dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 **Craft it on**
 - Helm
-- Ring in 9.1 (due to domination sockets)
+- Ring in 9.2 (due to shoulders being a tier slot)

-Circle is the highest sustained AoE damage choice of all legendaries, but this is general damage across all mobs, so the trade off vs Apex is this adds no targeted damage in mob groups.
+Circle used to be the highest sustained AoE damage choice of all legendaries, unfortunately with the changes from 9.0 through 9.1 to 9.2, Circle has fallen massively out of favour, mostly because of Unity and {{< spell 202031 "Sabertooth's" >}} interaction with a 1 minute {{< spell 323764 "Convoke the Spirits" >}}.
+There is no huge place for Circle outside of a Necro build currently.

 As Circle is more of an AoE choice, you take it with {{< spell 202021 "Predator" >}} lean into the energy gain and AoE power that TF gives.
 You can run {{< spell 202031 "Sabertooth" >}} with Circle to focus on ST a bit more, but I find there is negative synergy with Circle lowering DoT duration, which leads to more Rip/PWs and less bites, so you don't get as much power out of your bites as you do with Apex.